Shenzhen North railway station: Intercity services

 As of October 2012, Shenzhen North station is the terminal for numerous G-series trains on the Shenzhen-Guangzhou-Wuhan-Zhengzhou high-speed line.
 One of these trains continues on to Xi'an.
 Commencing on December 26, 2012, trains now operate between Shenzhen North and Beijing West, making it the longest high speed rail journey possible in the world.

 All other Shenzhen's trains are served elsewhere.
-Less expensive D-series trains to Guangzhou, as well as various "conventional" trains to destinations throughout China leave from Shenzhen railway station; there is also a much less busy Shenzhen West railway station.
-Shenzhen East railway station opened in December 2012 to handle regional services and connected to Shenzhen North on the soon to be completed Hangzhou–Fuzhou–Shenzhen High-Speed Railway.
+Some C-series trains to Guangzhou, as well as various "conventional" trains to destinations throughout China leave from Shenzhen railway station; in the past there was also a much less busy Shenzhen West railway station providing passenger service while such function has been transferred to Shenzhen East railway station that passenger service has already been opened in December 2012 to handle conventional train services.

 Vienna Hotels has its corporate headquarters in the Vienna International Hotel located at the station.